Flickdm/mu_feature_dfci/DfciPkg/UnitTests/DfciTests/readme.md

 1. No other web server using ports 80 or 443 may run on the system chosen for the RefreshServer.
 2. A current version of Windows x86-64.
-3. Clone the [mu_feature_dfci]<https://github.com/microsoft/mu_feature_dfci> repository, as it will be needed in the following steps.
+3. Clone the [mu_feature_dfci]<https://github.com/microsoft/mu_feature_dfci> repository

+    * it will be needed in the following steps.

 4. The current Windows SDK, available here [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).
 5. Python x86-64 (the version tested), available here [Python 3.11.0](https://www.python.org/ftp/python/3.11.0/python-3.11.0-amd64.exe).
+6. The testcase tree needs to be on the test host and may be either:
+    * Your build repository.
-6. The testcase tree needs to be on the test host.
-This can be your build repository, or you can clone just the files needed by using this bat file to clone just the DfciTest tree: DfciPkg\UnitTests\DfciTests\CloneUnitTests.bat.
+    * You can clone just the files needed by using a bat file to clone just the DfciTest tree.
+        * `DfciPkg\UnitTests\DfciTests\CloneUnitTests.bat`

-7. Install the required python packages by running using the pip-requirements.txt file in the DfciPkg\UnitTests\DfciTests directory:
+7. Install the python packages by running using the pip-requirements.txt file in the `DfciPkg\UnitTests\DfciTests` directory:

-      ```text
+    ```bash
         python -m pip install --upgrade -r pip-requirements.txt
     ```

 8. Install Git for Windows, available here  [Git for Windows](https://gitforwindows.org/).
-This is probably already installed, but the certificate generation in the next session will need to use the openssl.exe command.
-Git for Windows distributes an acceptable version of openssl.exe that will be used in the preparation of the DFCI_HTTPS certificates.
+    * Necessary for `openssl.exe` used for the DFCI_HTTPS certificates.
 9. Install Windows Subsystem for Linux.
 Install instructions here [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
 10. Install Docker Desktop, available here [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).